Series: AI for Doubters

 The case for taking AI seriously, even if you think it’s hype

-Doubters of AI are not stupid, and many of their concerns are reasonable.
-The hype is real, the hallucinations are real, the wasted spending on bad AI rollouts is real.
-None of that changes the underlying fact that the tools work for a specific set of jobs, that the work being affected includes…
+AI doubters are not stupid, and many of their worries are fair: the hype is real, the hallucinations are real, the wasted spending on bad rollouts is real.
+None of that changes the fact that the tools work for a specific set of jobs, that those jobs include yours, and that waiting for the dust to settle has real costs.
+Here is the case for taking AI seriously even if you think it is hype.

 Read More »